day8/re-frame/README.md

 To teach re-frame, I'll now incrementally develop a diagram, explaining each part as it is added.

-Along the way, I'll be using [reagent] at an intermediate to advanced level.
-This is not an introduction to reagent tutorial, so you need to have done one of those before getting here.
+Along the way, I'll be using [Reagent] at an intermediate to advanced level.
+This is not an introduction to Reagent tutorial, so you need to have done one of those before getting here.
 Try
 [the official intro](http://reagent-project.github.io/) or [this](https://github.com/jonase/reagent-tutorial) or
 [this](http://yogthos.net/posts/2014-07-15-Building-Single-Page-Apps-with-Reagent.html).